 Cauliflower Katsu Curry

-The cauliflower is cut into slices through the core, dredged in flour, eggs/plant based milk, and breadcrumbs until evenly coated.
-Pan fried and served with a creamy homemade katsu curry sauce.
+The cauliflower is cut into slices through the core, dredged in flour, eggs (any milk you like), and coated in breadcrumbs.
+Then it's pan-fried and served with a creamy katsu curry sauce.

 Substitute:

-- No eggs?
-Use milk/plant based milk instead.
+• No eggs?
+Use any milk you like instead.

-- No garlic or ginger paste?
-Use fresh grated ginger and garlic.
+• No garlic or ginger paste?
+Fresh grated ginger and garlic will work.

-- No soy sauce?
-Use tamari, coconut aminos, maggi sauce or miso paste instead.
+• No soy sauce?
+Use tamari, Maggi sauce or miso paste instead.

 Prep time: 15 minutes